The 10 Best Swimming Beaches in Kauai, Hawaii

 Bottom line?

-One of the safest swimming beaches in Kauai – and with a playground at the park – Lydgate Pond is a great choice for families, especially those with small children.
+A safe beach – with a playground at the park – Lydgate Pond is a great choice for families, especially those with small children.

 Note